 Backend development focuses on creating the server-side logic, setting up databases, and performing other behind-the-scenes operations that ensure seamless communication between the interior and exterior of your digital solution.
 To make sure your app is not running on fumes, your development team configures servers, databases, and other backend components.

 Some applications may also require data migration from existing systems, which can extend the timeframe.
 API integration is another core step of back-end development that allows your app to tap into ready-made third-party services instead of using custom-built functionality.
-Although API integrations take less time than from scratch development, your team still needs to invest time and effort into setting up reliable connections.
+Although API integrations take less time than from-scratch development, your team still needs to invest time and effort into setting up reliable connections.

 How to speed up app development?